Policy TrackerNZMETHODOLOGY

 LIMITATIONS

 Revised data.
-Historical estimates use the latest available vintage.
+Historical estimates use the latest available MPS vintage.
 The RBNZ set rates with real-time data, which for the output gap and neutral rate can differ materially from revised figures.

 Output gap uncertainty.
 Even the RBNZ's own output gap estimates carry substantial uncertainty.
 Different methodologies would produce different Taylor paths.